Short and Sweet Workshops

 What should my child bring and wear?

 Students should wear comfortable clothes.
 Dressing up is encouraged!
-Please send your child with a water bottle so we can ensure they stay hydrated throughout the day.
+Please send your child with snacks and a water bottle so we can ensure they stay hydrated throughout the day.

 How are children supervised?